We make The Deuce of Spades and MoonLight tents The MoonLight Tents | TheTentLab

 • Have we mentioned yet that our tents are fire retardant and fluorocarbon free?
 Yup!

 I’m an old tent designer and the MoonLights are the only ones that I've chosen to bring to market and to champion myself.
-What’s different about them is their uncompromising focus on what I think a tent should provide: reliable, worry free, and quiet shelter to sleep and live in.
-It’s a very different mindset in a market where saving weight and cost are the supreme priorities.
-Specifically the MoonLights’ design is better in three ways:
+What’s different about them is their uncompromising focus on what I think a tent should provide: reliable, worry free, and quiet shelter to sleep and live in, even camped completely out in the open.

 They’re

-exceptionally strong and quiet,
+exceptionally strong and quiet.

 They

-easily handle difficult weather and site conditions,
+easily handle difficult weather and site conditions.

 And they’re